edzonn/edzonn/README.md

 My name is Edizon, and I like doing automation and interested in all things like Python and Golang!

-- 🔭 "I’m currently working as a DevOps Engineer, focusing on automating CI/CD pipelines, managing cloud infrastructure (primarily on AWS), and enhancing system reliability and observability through tools like Kubernetes, Terraform, and Datadog.
-My responsibilities also include implementing security best practices, optimizing deployment workflows, and ensuring high availability and scalability of applications in production environments."
+- I’m currently working as a DevOps Engineer, focusing on automating CI/CD pipelines, managing cloud infrastructure (primarily on AWS), and enhancing system reliability and observability through tools like Kubernetes, Terraform, and Datadog.
+My responsibilities also include implementing security best practices, optimizing deployment workflows, and ensuring high availability and scalability of applications in production environments.

 <!--
 **edzonn/edzonn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.